CoFR meets quarterly to discuss financial markets regulatory issues, risks and priorities.

 CoFR members may formalise their bilateral working relationships through appropriate mechanisms such as a Memorandum of Understanding.

 CoFR has signed a regulatory charter that promotes good regulatory stewardship to monitor the performance and quality of the financial markets regulatory system.
 MBIE developed the charter as a management tool to set expectations and provide an overview of the regulatory system.

+We are also a member of the Trans-Tasman Council on Banking Supervision, set up by the Australian Treasurer and New Zealand Minister of Finance.
 This was to encourage a joint approach to trans-Tasman banking supervision; promote and review crisis preparedness and enhance policy harmonisation, mutual recognition and trans-Tasman cooperation.